jamscott123/QDarkStyleSheet/README.md

 *There is an example included in the *example* folder.
-You can run the script without installing qdarkstyle.
+You can run the script without installing jam_darkstyle.
 You only need to have PySide or PySide2 or PyQt4 or PyQt5 installed on your system.*